 - Local Town/Parish Council.

-* Whilst not part of the application process, Environmental Health may still expect applicants to have a written risk assessment, download the points to consider when preparing a risk assessment).
-Visit the HSE website for an example of a typical risk assessment template and have a suitable noise management plan - download the noise management plan.
+* Whilst not part of the application process, Environmental Health may still expect applicants to have a suitable noise management plan - download the noise management plan.

 Following consultation, the local authority must determine the application within 5 working days, beginning with the first day after the public consultation ends.
 If the local authority does not determine the application within this timescale, the application is deemed to be automatically granted.